njpanderson/myo-webpage/docs/tutorials/droplets.md

 Setting        | Optional | Description
 :---           | :---     | :---
+`type`         | No       | One of 'text', 'longtext', 'dropdown', 'checkbox', or 'radio'.
-`required`     | No       | Boolean defining that the attribute must contain a value.
+`required`     | Yes      | Boolean defining that the attribute must contain a value.
+`label`        | Yes      | Field label (will otherwise inherit from the attribute name).
-`values`       | Yes      | An array of possible values.
-Will show a dropdown element instead of a free text field during editing.
+`value`        | Yes      | Either an array of possible values, a single string value, an object defining key/value pairs, or a number.
 `placeholder`  | Yes      | In the case of a text value, this will show in place of empty values.
-`default`      | Yes      | A default value.
+`selected`     | Yes      | In the case of an array value, this set the value as 'selected'.

 ## Drop zones